 All community water systems are required to submit an updated emergency plan to DWGB every six years per Env-Dw 503.21.
 The emergency plan will be a checklist item during sanitary surveys and a lack of one will result in a survey deficiency.
-A copy of your community water system's updated emergency plan was due by March 31, 2021.
+A copy of your community water system's updated emergency plan was due in March 2021.

 Developing a plan that will effectively meet the needs of a system in the event of an emergency is directly related to the quality of work that goes into it.
 The better the input, the better and more effective the plan.
 NHDES strongly recommends that the plan be developed by the people who are most knowledgeable about a system's users, equipment, infrastructure and resources.
 It is ultimately up to the owner to make sure a plan is completed.
 The plan must be reviewed and signed by both the owner and operator.

 NHDES recognizes that every system will be different in terms of the resources they allocate for their plan.
 Small systems may only need to invest a minimal amount of time, whereas large systems may want to develop, implement or maintain their plans at a more advanced level.

 Be sure to use an all-hazards approach by accounting for events that can affect your system's daily service and operations, such as natural disasters, malevolent acts and national pandemics and illnesses like the flu.
 Consider including EPA's Incident Action Checklists as an appendix in your emergency plan.

 Emergency Planning Templates & Guidance